src-d/identity-matching/README.md

 Let's name them Alice (with id 1) and Bob (with id 2).
 When we analyze a commit with `alice@gmail.com` as author email, then the author is Alice.
 The repository and author name are ignored since the author email is the most reliable way to define an identity.
-On the other hand, when we analyze a commit with `alice` as  author name, then the author is Alice for whatever combination of email and repository.
+On the other hand, when we analyze a commit with `alice` as an author name, then the author is Alice for whatever combination of email and repository.
 Same for Bob, although he uses two different email addresses `bob@gmail.com` and `bob@inbox.com`.
-Finally, if we come across a commit with the `no-name` author name in `bob/bobs-project` repository then you know it is Bob's commit.
+If we come across a commit with the `no-name` author name in `bob/bobs-project` repository then it is Bob's.

 ### Convert parquet to CSV